 - Create a schedule so your ad will either run continuously starting today or within a date range you select

 In order to have a full understanding of which target audiences work and which ones don’t, it’s extremely important to be organized on the ad set level.
-As mentioned before, this is where you will be pulling the strings in regard to spend.
+As mentioned before, this is where you will be pulling the strings in regard to spending.
 So, if one target audience outperforms another you can allocate more budget to the winning ad set.
 That being said, you want to make sure there is no overlap in target audiences.

 - Use Audience Insights and the reporting tab in Ads Manager to find the perfect audiences to target.

 - Avoid changing your budget type while your campaign is still running.
 Your budget will be reset when you change it from a daily to a lifetime budget or vice versa.

 FACEBOOK AD ACCOUNT STRUCTURE: AD LEVEL